-Code book for data frame Hotdog is below Table 9.9.
+Code book for data frame Hotdog see Example 9.3.2 in Section 9.3

-8. Per capita income in 1960 dollars for European countries and the percent of the labor force that works in agriculture in 1960 are in Table 10.5 (\"OECD economic development,\" 2013).
+8. Per capita income in 1960 dollars for European countries and the percent of the labor force that works in agriculture in 1960 are in table #10.1.10 ("OECD economic development," 2013).
 Create a scatter plot and find a regression equation between percent of labor force in agriculture and per capita income.
 Then use the regression equation to find the per capita income in a country that has 21 percent of labor in agriculture and in a country that has 2 percent of labor in agriculture.
 Which per capita income that you calculated do you think is closer to the true income?
 Why?